We won't survive: Liverpool pubs say new UK lockdown will wipe them out | Health

 Karen Strickland, landlady of The Grapes pub, said their income was already down by 70% with the current enforced nationwide closing time of 10 p.m., and the government's support scheme help was not enough.
 "It's absolutely horrendous.
 My staff, some of them still haven't come back to work yet, their job's just not here for them," she said, adding it made no sense to single out pubs.

 "If they are going to close our pubs it's not going to make any difference because they're all going to have house parties, people will still drink, people will still socialise," she told Reuters.
 "At least in the pubs we did what the government wants.
-If anywhere's safe, it in a pub."
-It was not immediately clear how the government would define pubs, given that many of them serve food and act as restaurants.
+If anywhere's safe, it's in a pub."
+Under the new restrictions, however, pubs that serve a main lunchtime or evening meal will be allowed to stay open, though they will only be able to serve alcohol as part of such a meal.

 With local lockdowns so far focused on northern England, despite cases rising in areas in the south of the country, Johnson has faced accusations of targeting areas that traditionally feel ignored by the central government in London.
 "I think it's been handled abysmally, to be perfectly honest," Strickland said.
 "It feels like they are penalising the north again." ($1 = 0.7656 pounds) (Writing by Michael Holden; editing by Guy Faulconbridge and Gareth Jones)